CTA International

 CTA International is an equal-shares joint venture company between defence companies Nexter and BAE Systems.
 CTAI is based in Bourges, France, and has been established to develop and manufacture case telescoped weapons and ammunition.
 The company name is an acronym for Case Telescoped Ammunition.
-Its main product is a 40mm cannon for light armoured vehicles.
+Its main product is the 40CTAS for armoured fighting vehicles such as armoured reconnaissance vehicles and infantry fighting vehicles.